 The Days of ‘47 Cowboy Games & Rodeo

 If you’re looking for something a little more gritty and adrenaline-fueled to celebrate the pioneer spirit and Utah’s western heritage, then get your tickets to the Days of ‘47 Rodeo.
 National competitors in bareback riding, steer wrestling, roping, bronc riding, bull riding, and more will have you yee-hawing on the edge of your seat.
 Prior to the rodeo, your family can enjoy pony rides, a mechanical bull, a carnival, and cultural exhibits.

 This Is the Place Heritage Park Pioneer Day

 What better place to celebrate Pioneer Day than a family park dedicated to commemorating the pioneers and early Utahns year round?
-In addition to all the regular fun the park provides, there will be a candy cannon covering the street in old-fashioned taffy, a fantastic bird show, a special Native American dance performance, a watermelon-eating contest, and games galore.
+In addition to all the regular fun the park provides, there will be a candy cannon covering the street in old-fashioned taffy, panning for gold, pony and train rides, and games galore.